 In the Generators section on the left side of the interface, in what I call the embellishments section, you can layer additional samples to further thicken the overall sound.
 Labelled click, tops and tools to separate them by frequency, you can browse the included samples which each add further sound characteristics to the overall timbre.
 When sensibly applied, you can create surprisingly full-sounding results if you’re selective and subtle with the mix – you certainly notice the difference when they’re not there.

 I particularly like the randomising function.
 When enabled, an orange overlay indicates elements of the device available to be randomised.
 Simply disable anything you want to keep, then click through to get fresh ideas.
 Neat system.

 Each of the controls is MIDI assignable, as expected, plus a full MIDI map can be saved for future loading for all your default settings.

-Of course, all the fun gadgets and nifty graphics in the world won’t save a crappy sounding instrument.
+Of course, all the fun gadgets and nifty graphics in the world won’t save a crappy-sounding instrument.
 Fortunately, PunchBOX delivers beyond expectations here.
-The factory presets get mostly crazy, over the top results – but shows off PucnhBOXs capabilities well.
+The factory presets get mostly crazy, over-the-top results – but shows off PucnhBOXs capabilities well.
 Getting down to creating usable kicks from scratch is a breeze, though the tendency is to push too hard with all the processing you have available, merely because you have them sitting there waiting to play with.
-Creating massive kicks with huge sub response is the easy part, coming up with something more reserved takes restraint.
+Creating massive kicks with huge sub responses is the easy part, coming up with something more reserved takes restraint.